-Anyone who battles acne and unsightly blemishes understands the importance of finding a foundation that will both cover up imperfections and not cause additional breakouts.
+Anyone who battles acne and unsightly blemishes understand the importance of finding a foundation that will both cover up imperfections and not cause additional breakouts.
 When it comes to a great foundation for acne sufferers, the name of the game is finding a foundation that will both conceal and treat the skin.

 Why Should Acne Sufferers Choose Foundation?

 Sometimes you’ll hear advice about how those suffering from acne should avoid foundation altogether, as it is heavier on the skin and more likely to cause breakouts than alternatives like BB cream and tinted moisturizer.
 This can be frustrating for acne sufferers since most of them desire heavier coverage than these foundation alternatives can offer.

 It’s true that some foundations can exacerbate blemishes and breakouts.
 Cake foundations and some oil-based products are the usual culprits when it comes to clogging pores and causing new acne to emerge.

 However, if you shop for foundations that are specifically designed for acne-prone skin, your chances of breaking out from your foundation will be drastically reduced.

 It’s also a good idea to use an anti-acne primer or an oil-free moisturizer on your skin before applying your foundation.
 This creates a barrier between your bare skin and the foundation itself.

 If you use this technique in conjunction with a foundation specifically designed for acne-prone skin, your risk of breaking out from your foundation diminishes dramatically.

 How Should Acne Sufferers Apply Foundation?